go-kratos/go-kratos.dev/src/content/docs/blades/tutorials/01-session.md

 It is used to share data across steps (across Agents): the previous step writes, and the next Agent's Prompt template directly reads it.

-> The standalone line "Kratos" in your original text appears to be a mispaste; it is recommended to delete it to avoid confusing readers.

 #### Agent: Saving Run Results
 In an Agent's configuration, you can use the `WithOutputKey` method to specify which key in the State a particular step's output should be written to.